 The controller acts as a bridge for communication between the memory and the computer.
-A controller is responsible for the execution of code at firmware level and has other functionality as mentioned below:
+A controller is responsible for the execution of code at the firmware level and has other functionality as mentioned below:

 - Mapping of bad sectors

-- Avoid wearing of memory blocks etc.
+- Avoid wearing memory blocks, etc.

-A battery sometimes a capacitor is used to back the cache for flushing the data into memory in case of abrupt power loss.
+A battery, sometimes a capacitor, is used to back the cache for flushing the data into memory in case of abrupt power loss.

-After a comprehensive look at the architecture we are now in a superior state of understanding to get a lucid perspective on SSD failures and their indications:
+After a comprehensive look at the architecture, we are now in a superior state of understanding to get a lucid perspective on SSD failures and their indications: